-Entangled Relationships: Breaking Free for Growth
+Entangled Relationships: When Love Limits Growth

 Key Definition:

-Healthy Relationships
+Healthy Relationships Expand the Self

 Some avoid complex relationships and forge their own way.
 This works for some—requiring trade-offs.
 They still have a parasitic relationship with society, drawing from inventions, investments, economies and laws.
 Too many parasites feeding from a host without contributing and the gracious supporting life dies.
 This is true for large political systems and intimate connections.
 Thomas Merton taught that compassion is based on a keen awareness of “the interdependence of all living things, which are all part of one another and all involved in one another” (Johnson, 2008).

 Healthy close relationships require interdependence.
-Partner’s work together to fill many of each others needs.
+Partners work together to fill many of each other’s needs.
 This can be done while maintaining autonomy.
 However, like every other healthy behavior, in excess it can be limiting instead of expanding.
-Fears intrude, manipulations invade, and the growth benefits of two working together to advance in life is short circuited and the relationship stalls growth rather than motivate it.
+Fears intrude, manipulations invade, and the growth benefits of two working together to advance in life is short-circuited and the relationship stalls growth rather than motivate it.

-Interdependence
+Healthy Interdependence

 “A codependent unhealthy relationship is fostered when two people agree to be partner’s in each other’s dramas.”